PyPOTS: A Python Toolkit for Machine Learning on Partially-Observed Time Series: Conclusion

 \section{Conclusion}

 This paper presents \texttt{PyPOTS}, a comprehensive Python toolkit for modeling partially-observed time series.
-It contains 10 algorithms and supports four tasks: imputation, classification, clustering, and forecasting.
+It contains 52 algorithms and supports five tasks: imputation, classification, clustering, anomaly detection, and forecasting.
 Being committed to becoming a handy library, \texttt{PyPOTS} still has a long way to go in the future.
-At the time point of writing, most of the algorithms in \texttt{PyPOTS} are state-of-the-art methodologies based on neural networks, which can achieve outstanding results, but lacking explainability makes them may not be applicable in some sensitive fields, e.g. finance and marketing.
-We plan to include more models, especially ones with explainability such as probabilistic methods and graph models.
-Besides, we will pay more attention to spatiotemporal data which is also a common kind of time series, and implement algorithms that work well with it.
+At the time point of writing, most of the algorithms in \texttt{PyPOTS} are state-of-the-art methodologies based on neural networks, which can achieve outstanding results, but lacking explainability makes them not applicable in some sensitive fields, e.g., finance and marketing.
+We plan to include more models, especially ones with explainability, such as probabilistic methods and graph models.
+Besides, we will pay more attention to spatiotemporal data, which is also a common kind of time series, and implement models that work well with it.